instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 Client can send it:
 1. As answer to `PeerCreated {sdp_offer: None}`
-2. As answer to `TracksApplied` if update requires SDP renegotiation.
+2. As answer to `TracksApplied` if update requires SDP re-negotiation.

 ##### Examples